 Spreadsheet journaling requires discipline on every field: entry price, exit, size, fees, notes, and outcomes.

 Miss one field and your data quality drops quickly.
+Inconsistent data makes pattern recognition unreliable.

-That automation gives you more time for the qualitative side of review: why you took the trade, how you felt, and what you would do differently next time.
+A dedicated trade journal app automates the tedious parts — prices, timestamps, and P&L calculations — through automated trade tracking.
+That automation gives you more time for the qualitative side of review: why you took the trade, how you felt, and what you would do differently.

 Trade screenshots preserve chart context at entry and exit so your notes match the real market structure, not memory bias.